CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< /tab >}}
 {{< tab "Packet and Buffer Histogram ">}}

-To set the sample interval for the packet and buffer histogram, run the `nv set system telemetry interface-stats sample-interval <value>` command.
+To set the frequency that the ASIC monitoring service retrieves the data from the ASIC, run the `nv set system telemetry interface-stats sample-interval <value>` command.
 The following example sets the sample interval to 1024:

 ```
 cumulus@switch:~$ nv set system telemetry interface-stats sample-interval 1024
 cumulus@switch:~$ nv config apply
 ```

 The following example enables the packet and buffer histogram on all interfaces.
-The histogram collects statistics every second about all, good, and dropped packets, in addition to ingress and egress queue occupancy.
+The histogram sends the statistics to the snapshot file every second about all, good, and dropped packets, in addition to ingress and egress queue occupancy.

 ```
 cumulus@switch:~$ nv set system telemetry enable on